psychopy/psychopy/docs/source/hardware/egiNetStation.rst

     eci_client.disconnect()

-Step three: Test your triggers
+Step four: Test your triggers
 -------------------------------------------------------------

 * To check that everything works, we recommend that you set up a very basic experiment that looks similar to this: